navicore/naviscripts/README.md

 personal scripts for vim and tmux and anything else I use
 ------------

+# INSTALL

+`git clone git@github.com:navicore/naviscripts.git`

+* look at the start of the vimrc script to get vundle going
+* cd into .vim/bundle/YouCompleteMe and run install

 * install or update after doing a git pull

 `git pull`